fhi-beta/xx_05/README.md

-# Statistical assessment
+# R assessment

-We will be sending you a basic skills test that will test your skills in R, the surveillance of infectious diseases, and statistical consulting.
-As a part of this test, you will need to sign up for a free GitHub account (https://github.com/join).
+We will be sending you a basic skills test that will test your skills in R. As a part of this test, you will need to sign up for a free GitHub account (https://github.com/join).

 If you have any questions, send an email to Beatriz.ValcarcelSalamanca@fhi.no